apigee/devrel/references/cloud-logging-shared-flow/README.md

 ## Compatibility

-This example is built using the [GCP Service Account Association](https://cloud.google.com/apigee/docs/api-platform/security/google-auth/overview) that is available in Apigee X. For scenarios where this this option is not available you could make use of the [GCP SA shared flow](../gcp-sa-auth-shared-flow) to obtain a valid access token and use it within the ServiceCallout policy.
+This example is built using the [GCP Service Account Association](https://cloud.google.com/apigee/docs/api-platform/security/google-auth/overview) that is available in Apigee X. For scenarios where this option is not available you could make use of the [GCP SA shared flow](../gcp-sa-auth-shared-flow) to obtain a valid access token and use it within the ServiceCallout policy.